 "THE PURPOSE OF GOVERNMENT IS TO FACILITATE PROGRESS IN WAYS THAT BENEFIT EVERYONE REGARDLESS OF RACE, CREED , COLOR, NATIONAL ORIGIN, GENDER, POLITICAL AFFILIATION, AGE OR PHYSICAL ABILITY."

-When elected, my service to Phillipsburg will correct three long term problems my Democrat and Republican opponents seem oblivious to: MORE HOUSING, SENSIBLE PARKING and LOWER TAXES That is why I am running for MAYOR.
+TODAY IS DECEMBER 18, 2023, THE ELECTION DID NOT TURN OUT AS WELL AS EXPECTED.
+I guess we will need to deal with three long term problems my Democrat and Republican opponents seem oblivious to: MORE HOUSING, SENSIBLE PARKING and LOWER TAXES.
+Correcting these problems is why I ran for MAYOR.

 After I moved to PHILLIPSBURG in 1992, I became interested in PHILLIPSBURG HISTORY.
 From talking with neighbors and reading books about PHILLIPSBURG HISTORY, I discovered a few minor contradictions.
 In the 30 years since 1992, I spent many hours in the deed rooms of Belvidere, New Jersey Court House and Newton, New Jersey Court House where I traced Phillipsburg history back to 1713.
 It was reported in a deed to Valentine Bidleman dated 1795 the King of England reportedly granted for debt 1666 acres of land owned by the Chintewink Tribe north of what we now call UNION SQUARE.
 WHO BENEFITTED?
 The King of England and new property owners of lands they did not legally possess.